"Now Listen to Me..."

 The Blu-ray recommendation this month is Delmer Daves' spellbinding noir Dark Passage.

-The story begins with a prison escapee, but one wrongfully convicted of murdering his wife.
+The story begins with a prison escapee but one wrongfully convicted of murdering his wife.
 He’s hiding in a barrel leaving San Quentin on the back of a truck.
-Once he forcibly tilts the barrel out of the moving vehicle, we are Vincent Parry and see almost everything* from his point of view.
-After finding his way back to the highway, Vincent is offered a lift by a guy who asks too many questions and in return, gets punched out.
-Soon afterward he gets picked up by a gorgeous dame (Irene Jansen played scrumptiously by Bacall) who happened to be in the area painting.
+Once he forcibly tilts the barrel out of the moving vehicle, we are Vincent Parry and see almost everything from his point of view.* After finding his way back to the highway, he is offered a lift by a guy who asks too many questions who in return, gets punched out by Vincent.
+Soon afterward he gets picked up by a gorgeous dame (Irene Jansen scrumptiously played by Bacall) who happened to be in the area painting.
 Now it’s Vincent’s turn to ask questions, but she seems sincere enough and willing to take some dangerous risks in keeping him from being caught.

-Just when things appear to be suspiciously "too good to be true" at Irene’s stylish San Francisco apartment, we (as Vincent) look through a scrapbook and come to learn that she believed in his innocence partly because her father, who died in prison, was also once wrongfully convicted.
-Besides there’s her acquaintance with, and disbelief of, the chief witness for the prosecution Madge Rapf (played with a vicious, iguana-like bite by Agnes Moorehead) who testified against him.
+Just when things appear suspiciously too good to be true at Irene’s stylish San Francisco apartment, we (as Vincent) look through a scrapbook and come to learn that she believed in his innocence partly because her father who died in prison, was also once wrongfully convicted.
+Besides, there’s her acquaintance with, and disbelief of, the chief witness for the prosecution Madge Rapf (played with a vicious iguana-like bite by Agnes Moorehead) who testified against him.

 Almost all of the characters in Dark Passage have a fascinating but tenacious persistence about them, a trait that causes several to make consequential reappearances in the story when earlier we thought we’d seen the last of them.

-As previously attested, Dark Passage is on solid noir ground, except for the main character who is characteristically on anything but: The wrongly accused Vincent Parry (played to melancholic but resilient perfection by Humphrey Bogart) is hiding out in a most unstable but immersive and atmospheric San Francisco.
+As previously attested, Dark Passage is on solid noir ground, except for the main character who is characteristically on anything but: the wrongly accused Vincent Parry (played to melancholic but resilient perfection by Humphrey Bogart) who's hiding out in an unstable but atmospheric San Francisco.
 He’s surrounded by an array of distinctive friend and foe and always of the extreme variety, as are his unusual, ever-changing and admittedly rather implausible circumstances.
-These include a cabby, a plastic surgeon and a close friend Parry relies upon at one end of the spectrum.
-On the other there’s a maniacally jealous paranoiac (the witness against Parry mentioned earlier), a nosy police investigator, and a scheming blackmailer.
+These include a cabby, a plastic surgeon, and a close male friend Parry relies upon at one end of the spectrum.
+On the other, there’s a maniacally jealous paranoiac (the witness against Parry mentioned earlier), a nosy police investigator, and a scheming blackmailer.

 When the conflicting self-interests, along with the suspense, heats up and finally reaches “code red”, Vincent will have more than his dead wife to answer for because the body count around him has also risen.
-This makes it imperative that he get far away from the city (make that really far away) that others, like Vincent, hope to have left their heart in.
-First, he’ll have to wend his way through this treacherous “dark (rite of) passage.”
+This makes it imperative that he get far away from the city (make that really far away) that others, like Vincent hopes to, have left their heart in.
+First, he’ll have to wend his way through this treacherous dark (rite of) passage.
 Will he make it?
 And what will happen to his new found friend Irene?
 Will things end in typical noir fashion with our hero’s demise, or will it be like the song we keep hearing during his amazing journey, Too Marvelous for Words?

 See it and find out.
 Dark Passage has been recently released on an immaculate region-free Blu-ray by Warner Archive.
 The image below has more information including ordering from Amazon U.S.